hmchen47/DataScience/Notes/p01-Bayesian.md

   + the __decision-theoretic__ or 'full' Bayes approach
     + explicit utility functions used to make decisions based on maximizing expected utility
     + debate:
-      + incorproating an explicit loss function or not
+      + incorporating an explicit loss function or not
       + a health-care evaluation $\stackrel{?}{\implies}$ an inference about a treatment effect or decision as to future policy
     + important objections
-      + the lack of a coherent theory for decison-making on behave of multiple audiences w/ different utility functions
+      + the lack of a coherent theory for decision-making on behave of multiple audiences w/ different utility functions
       + the difficulty of obtaining agree utility values
       + a strict decision-theoretic view $\implies$ future treatments being recommended on the basis of even marginal expected gains
       + w/o any concern as to the level of confidence w/ which such a recommendation is made
     + [coherency principle](https://en.wikipedia.org/wiki/Coherence_(statistics)#In_Bayesian_decision_theory): the assumption that personal probabilities follow the ordinary rules for probability calculations and thus that consistent decisions obtained from these probabilities
     + [utility theory](https://www.sciencedirect.com/topics/psychology/utility-theory):
-      + quantative representations of qualitative relations
+      + quantitative representations of qualitative relations
       + $\succsim$:
         + a binary preference relation on an arbitrary nonempty set
         + a weak ordering relation